Part 1 : Edge Computing IoT & the scalability of virtual infrastructure

 As we start to approach the Internet of Everything (IoE) our smart cameras, printers, toasters and even fridge/ freezers are now connecting to the internet.
 A report by Statista suggests that by 2025 there will be in excess of 75 billion IoT devices worldwide.

 Fogging (aka Fog Computing or Fog Networking) looks to seize this opportunity creating a more advanced and technically capable device which can complete advanced analytics and machine-learning processes that Edge computing cannot handle.
 The Fog also allows for mitigation against latency by preventing reaching back to the Cloud.
-Fogging is not a replacement technology; it is complimentary technology which supports the workload balance between the Cloud and the Edge to accommodate the evolution of the IoT.
+Fogging is not a replacement technology; it is a complementary technology that supports the workload balance between the Cloud and the Edge to accommodate the evolution of the IoT.

 The importance of this technology is reinforced by current industry buy in with the likes of Intel, nVidia and NGD Systems investing heavily in AI accelerator technology, which offers significant support in Edge and Fog computing.